kovasap/autojournal-on-gas/README.md

-# ClojureScript and Clasp for easier Google Apps Script
+# Autojournal Running on Google Apps Script

 Proof of concept (i.e., hello world) codebase that compiles ClojureScript to js files which can be pushed to a Google Apps Suite project